bethtelford/houser-redo/README.md

 "Student can create Node servers using the Express package (Server running)" </br>
 "Student can create tables in a database" </br>
 "Student can connect to their database in their NodeJS servers using Massive" </br>

+# Part 1

+<b>Live example [here](#).
+Filled out planning sheet [here](https://github.com/bethtelford/houser-redo/blob/master/PLANNING_SHEET.md)</b>

+In the first part you will set up routing, the abiltiy to view the houses, add a new house, and delete a house from the list.

+Functionality of the Wizard View:
+* A user should be able to add a name, address, city, state, and zipcode for a house.
+* A user should be able to click the 'Cancel' button.
+    * This should NOT add a house to the database.
+    * This should redirect the user to the Dashboard.
+* A user should be able to click the 'Complete' button.
+    * This should add a new house to the database.
+    * This should redirect the user to the Dashboard

+Funcitonality of the Dashboard View:
+* A user should be able to see all the houses that have been added to the database.
+* Each house should display its name, address, city, state, and zipcode information.
+* A user should be able to click the 'Add New Property' button to be taken to the Wizard view.

+## Design
+PICTURE HERE

+## Step 1
+You are going to begin by setting up the routing.

+* Open src/index.js and import HashRouter from `react-router-dom`.
+Wrap App with HashRouter.
+*